Lsalar/GlassEffectMenu/README.md

 ## Found this project useful? ❤️

-If you found this tuto useful, buy me a coffee. - [MIT](https://www.buymeacoffee.com/Lsalar)
+If you found this tuto useful, buy me a coffee. - [Buy me a coffee ☕](https://www.buymeacoffee.com/Lsalar)

 ## License ⚖️